threefoldtecharchive/jumpscaleX_archived/scripts/README.md

     - Get tests commands from 0-Test.sh file from this X branch
     - Run those commands one by one against this docker container
     - Produce a log file with all results
-    - Change commit status on github
+    - Send log file url to Telegram chat and Change commit status on github

 ### How to install: